awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 Cross\-cluster search has several important limitations:
 + You can only implement cross\-cluster search on domains created on or after June 3rd, 2020\.
++ You can't connect an Elasticsearch domain to an OpenSearch domain\.
 + You can't connect to self\-managed OpenSearch/Elasticsearch clusters\.
++ Cross\-cluster search is not supported across Regions\.
 + A domain can have a maximum of 20 outgoing connections\.
 Similarly, a domain can have a maximum of 20 incoming connections\.
 In other words, one domain can connect to a maximum of 20 other domains\.
 + Domains must either share the same major version, or be on the final minor version and the next major version \(for example, 6\.8 and 7\.x are compatible\)\.
 + You can't use custom dictionaries or SQL with cross\-cluster search\.
 + You can't use AWS CloudFormation to connect domains\.
-+ You can't use cross\-cluster search on M3 and T2 instances\.
++ You can't use cross\-cluster search on M3 or burstable \(T2 and T3\) instances\.

 ## Cross\-cluster search prerequisites<a name="cross-cluster-search-pp"></a>

 Before you set up cross\-cluster search, make sure that your domains meet the following requirements:
-+ OpenSearch or Elasticsearch 6\.7 or later
++ Two OpenSearch domains, or Elasticsearch domains on version 6\.7 or later
 + Fine\-grained access control enabled
 + Node\-to\-node encryption enabled